Mesial temporal sclerosis and M1 occlusion

 - Blocked M1 segment on the right with lenticulostriate collaterals

-Note that this patient has right sided moya moya pattern, with the underlying aetiology of the M1 occlusion uncertain, but most probably not moya moya disease.
+Note that this patient has right sided moya moya pattern, with the underlying etiology of the M1 occlusion uncertain, but most probably not moya moya disease.
 This poses additional surgical risks during surgery and raises the question of if and when to bypass the M1 occlusion.

-In addition to the dysplastic features in the cortex, there are several aggregates of small calibre arterial vascular structures in the sub-arachnoid and Virchow-Robbin spaces.
+In addition to the dysplastic features in the cortex, there are several aggregates of small caliber arterial vascular structures in the sub-arachnoid and Virchow-Robbin spaces.
 Many of these show mural hyalinization and excessively folded elastic laminae.
 No vessel thromboses are seen.
 These features are unusual and may represent small collateral channels.
 It is noted that imaging showed occlusion of the proximal right middle cerebral artery and the appearances raised the possibility of Moya Moya disease or phenomenon.
 The small arterial vessels with excessively folded elastic laminae are consistent with that condition.
-No ischaemic changes are seen in cerebral cortex or white matter.
+No ischemic changes are seen in cerebral cortex or white matter.

 Serial sections of the amygdala show a haphazard arrangement of enlarged dysmorphic neurons, similar in appearance to those in the areas of cortical dysplasia in temporal neocortex in specimens.
 No balloon cells are identified.
-There are no features of tumour.
+There are no features of tumor.
 The features are of amydgala dysplasia equivalent to ILAE Type IIa cortical dysplasia.

 - Right lateral temporal lobe: Cortical dysplasia - ILAE Type IIa